 This cod with mango salsa is an easy family dinner that uses frozen fish, and can be paired with the sides of your choice.
 While lots of fish dishes have mango salsa on the side, this recipe takes it up a notch by having a fruity crust for the fish too.

-Fish dishes are always fun and healthy.
-If you love them as much as my family does then you may like to see my honey ginger baked cod and baked cod with pesto.
-Easy weeknight meals for all the family!
+Fish dishes are always fun and so good as a family dinner.
+If you love them as much as my family does then you may like to see my honey ginger baked cod, my panko baked cod and my baked cod with pesto.
+Easy weeknight meals for kids and adults alike!

 - Fruity and flavourful.
 We 'double' mango in this recipe, with a mango crust as well as some in a side salad for lots of tropical flavour.